-FULL CLAIM: “The vaccine’s mRNA converting into DNA and being found inside the cell’s nucleus is something that the Centers for Disease Control and Prevention (CDC) said would not happen.”; Vaccine mRNA is incorporated into our genome; “This is the first time that researchers have shown in vitro or inside a petri dish how an mRNA vaccine is converted into DNA on a human liver cell line, and is what health experts and fact-checkers said for over a year could not occur.”
+AFFIRMATION COMPLETE: “The vaccine’s mRNA converting into DNA and being found inside the cell’s nucleus is something that the Centers for Disease Control and Prevention (CDC) said would not happen.”; Vaccine mRNA is incorporated into our genome; “This is the first time that researchers have shown in vitro or inside a petri dish how an mRNA vaccine is converted into DNA on a human liver cell line, and is what health experts and fact-checkers said for over a year could not occur.”

 A study published by researchers at Lund University in Sweden made the rounds in late February 2022, with many social media users sharing it as evidence that COVID-19 mRNA vaccines change our DNA (see examples here and here).
 Articles, like this one published by the Epoch Times, also reported on the study in a similar fashion, leading readers to believe the study contradicted statements made by the U.S. Centers for Disease Control and Prevention, as seen from shares of the article here and here.

 The false claim that COVID-19 mRNA vaccines change our DNA has been circulating since mid-2020, as this Health Feedback review documented.
 And the recent study by Lund University researchers fails to bring evidence to the contrary.
 This review explains what the study reported, what the findings mean (and what they don’t), and shows why the claim is inaccurate and misleading.

 The foundations of the study and what the study reported